Entry Level

 Boutique Hotel

-After breakfast, we will head to The Molentargius – Saline Regional Natural Park whichis a stunning wetland of international value, especially as a habitat for numerous species of water birds, within the metropolitan area of Cagliari.
+After breakfast, we will head to The Molentargius – Saline Regional Natural Park whichis a stunning wetland of international value, especially as a habitat for numerous species of water birds, found within the metropolitan area of Cagliari.

 The history of the reserve is linked to the long history of the salt pans in the city so much so that the site owes its name to molenti (donkeys in Sardinian), the "means of transport" used in the past to bring the salt collected from the salt pans to the port.